The One Maintenance Task That Most Golf Cart Owners Get Wrong

 I accidentally added tap water to my batteries.
 What should I do?

 First, do not panic — a single instance of tap water will not cause immediate failure.
-Second, complete a full charge and equalization cycle immediately to mix the electrolyte thoroughly and minimise localised mineral concentration on the plates.
+Second, complete a full charge and equalization cycle immediately to mix the electrolyte thoroughly and minimize localized mineral concentration on the plates.
 Third, switch permanently to distilled water for all future fills.
-The contamination from a single tap water addition is small and the long-term impact is modest if corrected promptly.
+The contamination from a single tap water addition is small, and the long-term impact is modest if corrected promptly.
 Repeated tap water use over months and years is where significant damage accumulates.

 The Bottom Line: Simple Discipline, Major Impact